Argumentum ad Naturam

 Natural is not always “better”.

 Cocaine is all natural; therefore, it is good for you.

-Explanation: There are a very many things in this world that are “all natural” and very bad for you besides cocaine, including, earthquakes, monsoons and viruses, just to name a few.
+Explanation: There are very many things in this world that are “all natural” and very bad for you besides cocaine, including, earthquakes, monsoons, and viruses, just to name a few.
 Whereas “unnatural” things such as aspirin, pacemakers, and surgery can be very good things.